I’m willing to bet you’ve never had a recipe quite like this one.

 Then, in goes the coconut milk.
 Puree in your food processor until the herbs are finely incorporated throughout and a creamy mixture forms.
-It may thicken just by nature of the coconut cream, which is a-okay!
+It may thicken just by the nature of the coconut cream, which is a-okay!

 Make The Stir Fry

 Set aside the sauce while we sautee our veggies.
-Add a little coconut oil to the pan, start with the onions so they have the chance to cook the entire time through, becoming soft, caramelized, and delicious.
+Add a little coconut oil to the pan, then start sauteing the onions so they have the chance to cook the entire time through, becoming soft, caramelized, and delicious.

-Next goes the broccoli and carrots because they need a little extra softening time.
+Next goes the broccoli and carrots because they need a little extra time to cook.
 Then the red bell pepper, garlic, and ginger.

 Finally, the coconut milk sauce is added and simmers to thicken up and absorb all the other flavors.

 Once it’s cooked, garnish with a squeeze of lime, chopped cashews for a little texture and crunch, and green onions as desired.
-Serve with rice for a wonderful pairing.
+Serve with cilantro lime rice for a wonderful pairing.
 It soaks up the sauce and is OH SO YUMMY.
 Of course, fluffy white rice will work, too.
 Done, and done!

 Other Adaptations and FAQs

 You can add in some vegetable stock towards the end of the cooking process if you’d like an even soupier final dish.
 Be sure to adjust your salt levels if adding more liquid.

 Rice noodles are a delicious addition and make for another unique take on this recipe.
 I recommend adding in some extra vegetable stock if using noodles, so they have more liquid to cook in.
 Fresh noodles have been my favorite, but you could use dried and cook according to package directions, then add them into the dish.

 You sure can!
 Go ahead and pan fry up some crispy tofu, stir in shredded chicken, or top with sautéed shrimp.
 Of course, depending on what you add this recipe may no longer be vegetarian or vegan.